 Will develop and conduct new employee training programs for all new employees and supervisor orientations for all new supervisors.
-These are to cover a wide range of topics as determined by the needs of the day. information as to the general functions of DEMA as well as employee rights and responsibilities.
+These are to cover a wide range of information as to the general functions of DEMA as well as employee rights and responsibilities.
 The SPMO will coordinate training opportunities for federal employees.
 Such training programs will include specialized training requirements as required.